Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Agriculture.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington, and the George Washington Slept Here series lists.
 A significant historical month for this entry is October 1863.

 Location.
 39° 52.954′ N, 77° 9.726′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Straban Township.
-Marker is on Shrivers Corner Road, on the right when traveling east.
+It is on Shrivers Corner Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1975 Shrivers Corner Rd, Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battle of Hunterstown (within shouting distance of this marker); Brigadier General George Armstrong Custer (within shouting distance of this marker); Jacob Grass Hotel (about 300 feet away, measured in a direct line); Army of the Potomac (about 400 feet away); Civil War Soldiers in the Great Conewago Cemetery (approx. 0.3 miles away); Revolutionary Soldiers in Great Conewago Cemetery (approx. 0.3 miles away); Great Conewago Presbyterian Church (approx. 0.3 miles away); Gettysburg Campaign (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Battle of Hunterstown (within shouting distance of this marker); Brigadier General George Armstrong Custer (within shouting distance of this marker); Jacob Grass Hotel (about 300 feet away, measured in a direct line); Army of the Potomac (about 400 feet away); Civil War Soldiers in the Great Conewago Cemetery (approx. 0.3 miles away); Revolutionary Soldiers in Great Conewago Cemetery (approx. 0.3 miles away); Great Conewago Presbyterian Church (approx. 0.3 miles away); Gettysburg Campaign (approx. 0.7 miles away).
 Touch for a list and map of all markers in Gettysburg.

 Paid Advertisement